pavanrouthu/Test_Airwallex/README.md

 # Information about the tests

-All tests are captured under the “Test_Airwallex” collection heading.
-Each testable scenario is captured as a separate POST request with a header, request body and tests under “Tests” tab that parse and validate the response.
-The assertions are easier to understand as it’s been written in Javascript.
+All tests are captured under the â€œTest_Airwallexâ€ collection heading.
+Each testable scenario is captured as a separate POST request with a header, request body and tests under â€œTestsâ€ tab that parse and validate the response.
+The assertions are easier to understand as itâ€™s been written in Javascript.

 The following 38 scenarios have been captured and validated as part of the postman collection: